Monday, April 29, 2013

 Would purchase as a gift to any sci-fi reader: YES

-Size: Short (my copy has 257 pages)
+Size: Average (my paperback copy has 329 pages)

 Narrative: third-person

-Main character: Matt Fuller
+Main character: Irene

 Recommended minimum age: Teenager